 The energy transition is about fundamental socio-technical, organizational and institutional changes in the energy sector of a particular country or region.
 In many industrialized countries, the energy sector has witnessed transitions in the past 200 years (Solomon and Krishna, 2011).
-These were characterized by a massive growth of energy demand and major shifts in the use of energy carriers: from wood to coal, from coal to oil, from oil to nuclear energy and natural gas.
-These transitions included both, the exploitation of new primary energy sources and the development of novel energy conversion technologies (steam engine, internal combustion engine, steam turbine, nuclear reactor).
-Moreover, they also reached into related sectors such as industrial production, transportation, heating and electricity.
+These were characterized by a massive growth of energy demand and major shifts in the use of energy carriers:

 Currently, we see the beginning of another transition, in which fossil and nuclear fuels are substituted by new renewable energy technologies such as wind, solar or biomass.
-An important feature of the ongoing energy transition is that public policy has a strong influence on the pace and direction of the development.
+An important feature of the ongoing energy transition is that it is associated with societal goals (e.g. reduction of greenhouse gas emissions or nuclear risks, energy independence, regional value creation).
+It can therefore be viewed as an example of a sustainability transition, where public policy has a strong influence on the pace and direction of development.
 The German "Energiewende" with various public policies to strengthen renewable energies and energy efficiency and the political decision to phase out nuclear until 2022 is certainly a prominent example in this regard (Strunz, 2014).